What is the scapula and what does it do?

 Muscles that attach to the scapula

 The scapula bone is an important site for muscle attachment.
-There are 17 muscles that attach to the scapula!
-Muscles that attach to the scapula include the following:
+There are 17 muscles that attach to it!
+These include the following:

 - Serratus anterior